Nivalyx/osu-wiki/wiki/Community/osu!dev_Discord_server/en.md

 The permanent invite link is <https://discord.gg/ppy>.

-People new to the server may feel free to introduce themselves in the `#introductions` channel, but doing so is not a requirement to interact with the rest of the server.
+People new to the server are encouraged to introduce themselves in the `#introductions` channel, but doing so is not a requirement to interact with the rest of the server.

 ## Channels

-The osu!dev Discord server features a number of channels, each with its own projects as its focus.
+The osu!dev Discord server features a number of channels, many of which are.

 ### General